Intrapreneurship and Innovation: Re-Thinking Your Business

 rready helps organizations make more innovative, supportive work environments by taking advantage of the benefits of intrapreneurship and innovation.
 With the KICKBOX program, based on a proven methodology used by more than a thousand companies globally, we can help you build an innovation management strategy that will drive intrapreneurship and innovation from idea generation to implementation.

 rready is helping organizations charge past the barriers to intrapreneurship with our flexible KICKBOX program.
 Using our collaborative interface, your employees can share their ideas, get the resources they need, and see their vision become a reality!
 Our gamified KICKBOX toolbox is the perfect way for employees to be the CEO of their idea.
-It also discourages mistake culture by giving the employee the tools to pivot and proceed after the validation phase.
+It also discourages the 'no mistake culture' by giving the employee the tools to pivot and proceed after the validation phase.
 So if you're rready to get your employees innovating, Contact us today to get started.Get started today